-Today I’d like to share a sneak peek at my forthcoming book, 10 Core Practices for Better Writing, which will be available in early July.
+Today I’d like to share an excerpt from my book, 10 Core Practices for Better Writing.

-The book explores 10 essential habits that every writer can adopt to become a master of the craft of writing.
+The book explores ten essential habits that every writer can adopt to become a master of the craft of writing.

 Today’s post features several excerpts from the first chapter, which covers the first and most important practice: reading.
 If you want to write better, then you need to read more.

 “If you don’t have time to read, you don’t have the time (or the tools) to write.

 To write well, there are only two things you absolutely must do: read and write.
 Everything else will flow from these two activities, which are essentially yin and yang.
 Without each other, reading and writing cannot exist.
 They rely on one another.
 They are two parts of a greater whole.

 Writing is a complex and complicated skill.
 While basic writing skills can be taught, it’s impossible to teach the art of fine writing.
 It is possible to learn, but this learning is only fully achieved through reading.